samtasticc/travel-app-front-end/README.md

 Where your travel aspirations take flight!

 Jet Set Journal is a travel wishlist tracker to help users map out and maintain their future travel plans.
 Users can create an account, log in, and create their next vacation.
 Each travel plan allows the user to add a title, date, Country, state/territory, flight options, hotel options, restaurant options, and activity ideas.

+### Background Info
+I chose to build a travel app because every time I say I want to travel somewhere, my boyfriend adds the place to an Excel spreadsheet and I thought it would be nicer to have an app for that.
 ### Getting Started
 [My Deployed Site - Back End](https://jetsetjournal-be-09e2ae2381a7.herokuapp.com/)
 [My Deployed Site - Front End](https://jetsetjournal.netlify.app/)